 The main harbour is given over to fishing and commercial activity, HM 01586 552552.

-The yacht pontoon runs parallel to, and behind the Old Quay, there is plenty of water for all pleasure craft.
-Do not stray far from the pontoon to the NW, as there is a drying bank.
+The yacht pontoons run parallel to, and behind the Old Quay, there is plenty of water for all pleasure craft.
+They have dredged the area around the new pontoons and there is plenty of water but still do not wander too far outside them on the west side.

-The new pontoons will have water available and electricity too, together with secure entry.
-The vast majority of visiting yachts use this facility.
+The pontoons have water available and electricity (included with the mooring fee unless staying for a week)), together with secure entry.
+The vast majority of visiting yachts will use this facility.

-Diesel, petrol and Calor gas are obtainable.
+Diesel, petrol, and Calor gas are obtainable.
+Callum the HM keeps a couple of Camping Gaz 907s these days.
 There is no diesel on the pontoon but it can be obtained from a tank adjacent to the pontoon on the Old Quay or from a supplier just across the road from the pontoon exit.
+The petrol station is not too far from the harbour.

 Being a busy fishing harbour there are plenty of boat facilities to be found, including a chandlers, marine electronics and electrics, and even a surveyor.